BenjaminHThomas/fractol/README.md

 \t https://www.youtube.com/watch?v=cUzklzVXJwo

-And that's where the central idea comes into play:
-- Julia sets:        when iterating values of z, which are stable and which iterate to infinity?
+And that's where the central idea comes into play: when iterating values of z, which are stable and which iterate to infinity?
-- Mandelbrot sets:   when iterating values of c, which are stable and which iterate to infinity?

 When you plot the values on a 2d plane, with the x-axis being real values (-1,0,1....n) and the y-axis being complex imaginary values (-i, 0, i, 2i, 3i .... ni) (i = sqrt(-1)), you get graphs similar to the first image (mandelbrot) or like the below (Julia).

+The formula changes between different fractals but the underlying principle is the same.

 <p align="center">
   <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/3/36/JuliaSet.35.png/1920px-JuliaSet.35.png" />